jacovis/Javi.FFmpeg/README.md

 ## Acknowledgments

-The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)
+The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)<br>
 This code is a more simplified version where functions based on ffmpeg functionality are simple calls to the ffmpeg commandline using custom command line options without any intermediary methods.
-The reason for this is that with using such an approach it becomes super easy to use command lines found on numerous sites to use ffmpeg in the myriad of ways that is supports with having to implement too much C# code.
+Using google it is easy to retrieve custom command lines for use with ffmpeg, these google results can be easily implemented using the Run method in class FFmpeg.
-Furthermore the support to retrieve meta data from media files has been deleted.
+The support to retrieve meta data from media files has been deleted.
 If meta data retrieval is required, I suggest to use [Javi.MediaInfo](https://github.com/jacovis/Javi.MediaInfo).
 This package is a wrapper for [MediaInfo](https://mediaarea.net/en/MediaInfo).